pascholynx/pascholynx/README.md

 **Here's a quick summary about me**:

 - 💡 Fun fact: I'm a graduate from AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
-- 🌱 I’m currently learning NodeJs.
+- 🌱 I’m currently learning NodeJs(ExpressJS) and Java.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Software Engineer, Backend Engineer (Intern or Junior level).
+- 💼 Job interests: Software Engineer, Mobile App Developer, Backend Engineer (Intern or Junior level).
 - 📫 You can [view my resume](#) and contact me by emailing dozieinya2002@gmail.com.

 ---